isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 MOH’s contact tracing officers will assess who among the close contacts should be placed on quarantine and a quarantine order (QO) will be issued.
 A QO is a legal order issued to individuals under the Infectious Diseases Act, for more information, you may refer to this [link](https://www.gov.sg/article/everything-you-need-to-know-about-quarantine-orders).

-For travellers that requires to extend their visit pass/stay, please refer to Question 16.
+For travellers that requires to extend their visit pass/stay, please contact the enquiries via <COVID_SafeTravelEnquiries@mti.gov.sg>.

 ### **Health Measures in Singapore**